jasshone/jasshone.github.io/index.md

 ## Projects

 ### Royr: generalizable imitation learning with robot memory and object-based priors.
-IN PROGRESS
+(In Progress)

 We aim to use object-based methods to improve imitation learning to address challenges in learning from real-world data such as different camera viewpoints, object task relevance, background changes, and occlusion.
 My contribution so far has focused on extracting semantic/spatial features from foundation models (CLIP and DINO v2) using feature pyramid networks and different methods to combine the features (such as an MLP), as well as converting a scene to an object-based input space.